callme-pantera/CSL-Prototype/documentation/README.md

 - Selected option `2` to configure interface settings
 - Chose the **WAN interface** (`vtnet1`) for configuration
-- Declined the **DHCP option**, as I wanted to assign a static IP address that fits the predefined LAB infrastructure
+- Declined the **DHCP option**, as I wanted to assign a static IP address that fits the predefined LAB infrastructure (Lab LAN)
 - Declined to use the gateway IP as the DNS server, since there is **no DNS service running** at that address
 - Manually set **`1.1.1.1`** as the WAN DNS server (Cloudflare)
 - Skipped IPv6 configuration for now